10 Best Competitive Keyword Research Tools (2026)

 • Click Go to Keyword Planner.

 • Choose your Google Ads account from the list.
-Create a new account if you don’t have, by clicking on “New Google Ads account.”
+Create a new account if you don’t have one by clicking on “New Google Ads account.”

-• Tap the box in your dashboard that says Discover new keywords.
+• Tap the box on your dashboard that says Discover new keywords.

 • Tap the Start with a Website tab.